forcedotcom/sf-fx-runtime-nodejs/README.md

 $ npm run bump -- $VERSION
 ```

+*Note: the format should be `x.y.z-ext`.
+There is no need to include the `v` in the version number.*

 Create a pull request with the created changes.
-In the subject, name it `Release vx.y.z` with the version release.
+The branch can be named `release-vx.y.z`.
+In the PR subject, name it `Release vx.y.z` with the version release.

+### Creating a release
-Once the pull request is merged, update your local `main` branch, and run the following:
+Once the release's pull request is merged, update your local `main` branch.
+Before releasing, you'll need to get S3 access on your local machine.

+Then, run the following:

 ```
 $ npm run release
 ```

+The script will build the relase, push it up to S3, create a git tag, and push up the release to GitHub.

+After the package has been pushed, you'll need to release a new version of the buildpack in github.com/heroku/buildpacks-nodejs.

 ## Example Function
 ### package.json